-In 2014, we entered into an employment agreement with Kevin McLain, our Senior Vice President - General Merchandise Manager, which was subsequently amended in 2015 and in April 11, 2021, Under the terms of the McLain Agreement Mr. McLain is entitled to receive an annual base salary of at least \$290,000, Mr. McLain is eligible to receive an annual cash performance bonus based on our ability to achieve certain Company EBITDA targets.
-Pursuant to the 2021 Amendment, if our Company EBITDA is equal to or greater than a maximum for any given year, the bonus is 100% of his base salary; if our Company EBITDA is equal to the target Company EBITDA for a given year, the bonus is 50% of his base salary; and if our Company EBITDA is equal to or less than a minimum threshold for any given year, Mr. McLain will not be entitled to a bonus for that year.
+In May 2014, we entered into an employment agreement with Kevin McLain, our Senior Vice President - General Merchandise Manager, which was subsequently amended in 2015 and on April 11, 2021 (together, the "McLain Agreement").
+Under the terms of the McLain Agreement, Mr. McLain is entitled to receive a minimum annual base salary, which may be reevaluated periodically by us or our Board.
+Mr. McLain is also eligible to receive an annual cash performance bonus based on our ability to achieve certain Company EBITDA targets.

+Pursuant to the McLain Agreement, if our Company EBITDA is equal to or greater than a maximum for any given year, the bonus is 100% of his base salary; if our Company EBITDA is equal to the target Company EBITDA for a given year, the bonus is 50% of his base salary; and if our Company EBITDA is equal to or less than a minimum threshold for any given year, Mr. McLain will not be entitled to a bonus for that year.
 Prior to the 2021 Amendment, Mr. McLain's cash bonus maximum was 80% of his base salary.
 Our Compensation Committee may change the manner in which any bonus is determined or calculated with Mr. McLain's consent pursuant to the agreement.

 Either we or Mr. McLain may terminate the agreement at any time upon written notice as specified in the agreement and outlined below.
-We may terminate Mr. McLain's employment immediately by written notice for "cause," death or "disability" and with 30 days' prior written notice without "cause."
+We may terminate Mr. McLain's employment immediately by written notice for "cause," death, or "disability" and with 30 days' prior written notice without "cause."
 Mr. McLain may resign by written notice for "good reason" and with 30 days' prior written notice without "good reason."
 Such terms are defined in Mr. McLain's employment agreement, as may be amended from time to time.